Huixxi/Fast-Py3/README.md

 ![](https://github.com/Huixxi/Fast-Py3/blob/master/images/a.jpg)
-# A Fast Python3 Tutoial For Beginners.
+# A Fast Python3 Tutorial For Beginners.
 Python is a very popular programming language which is very useful, powerful, interesting and easy to learn.

 ## Introduction.